Art Work Art Statement Biography Films Contact

 Film Biography

 Aviva was born in Lithuania.
-She was hidden as a baby during the last years of World War II by a Christian family who risked their lives by hiding her.
-After the war, she was reunited with her mother, a concentration camp survivor, and emigrated to America in the mid-1950s.
-They moved to Canada soon after and in the late 1960s Aviva returned to New York to go to Parsons School of Design.
+She was hidden as a baby during the last years of World War II by a Christian family who risked their lives by sheltering her.
+After the war, she was reunited with her mother who survived a concentration camp and they emigrated to America in the early 1950s.
+They moved to Canada soon after and in the mid 1960s Aviva returned to New York to go to Parsons School of Design.

 Aviva’s subsequent films include Stood Up!
 (ABC After School Special), Voices in Celebration (for the National Gallery of Art’s 50th anniversary), Hot on the Trail: Sex, Love and Romance in the Old West (TBS), and Secret Lives: Hidden Children and Their Rescuers During World War II (HBO/Cinemax).
 Secret Lives won the Christopher Award, was nominated for two Emmys, and was named one of the year’s top ten documentaries by critic Andrew Sarris.

-After retiring from filmmaking, Aviva taught a master class in documentary as well as social-issue courses at New York University where she received the Dr. Martin Luther King Jr. Faculty Award for teaching excellence and commitment to social justice.
+For the last 20 years, Aviva taught a master class in documentary as well as many social-issue documentary courses at New York University where she received the Dr. Martin Luther King Jr. Faculty Award for teaching excellence and commitment to social justice.

 Aviva lives in New York and shares her home with two rescue cats, Alfie and Lorenzo.